sagemath/trac_to_gh/Issue 5651.md

 # Issue 5651: make it so plot(...) passes extra options to show (maybe only those that makes sense)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5651

 Original creator: was